luciopaiva/advent-of-code-2021/README.md

 # Advent of code 2021

-Run `npm start` passing the challenge to run:
+## Setup

+You need `nvm` and `npm` installed.
+Run:

+    nvm install
+    npm install

+And that's it.

+## Run

+Open two terminals.
+In the first one run:

+    nvm use
+    npm run build

+This will start Webpack in watch mode, rebuilding your scripts as you work on them.

+In the second terminal;

+    nvm use
+    npm start <script>

+This will run your script, also in watch mode, re-running it every time the source changes.
+The parameter `<script>` needs to be changed with the name of the script to run.
+For example:

-    npm start -- 02a.ts
+    npm start 02b

-It will also watch the script, re-running it upon changes.

-It's also easy to run and debug scripts [via WebStorm](https://www.jetbrains.com/help/webstorm/running-and-debugging-typescript.html#ws_ts_run_debug_server_side_ts_node). `npm start` is preferable because it runs faster, but running via the IDE may be desired when debugging.
+This npm script will look for `dist/02b.js` and run it.

+## Debug

+On WebStorm, run the intended script in the `dist` folder, but add your breakpoints to the TypeScript file in the `src` folder.
+It should work just fine.